JaMo42/smallunit/README.md

 ### Short names

 If `SU_NO_SHORT_NAMES` is not defined, the `su_name` macros will have `NAME` defined as an alias (`su_test_f` => `TEST_F`, `su_expect_eq` => `EXPECT_EQ`, etc.), generally matching macro names from GoogleTest.

+### Debugging

+On Linux and macOS, if a debugger is attached, failed assertions will raise a SIGTRAP.
+This isn't the _most_ useful since you'd probably care about debugging inside the expression that caused the assertion failure, but often it can still provide some extra context about where to start looking using the available variables inside the test function.

 ## Assertions